bldr-io/bldr/docs/blocks.rst

 To add your own task types to Bldr, you will have to write your own `Bldr Block`.
 By default, there are a couple blocks that already come with Bldr, but it is easy enough to add your own.
 For a quick baseline on how to write one, check out the `Execute Block`_ code.
-When you want to use a third party block, its as simple as adding it to your ``.bldr.yml`` file:
+When you want to use a third party block, it is as simple as adding it to your ``.bldr.yml`` file:

 .. code-block:: yaml

     blocks:
-        Bldr\Block\Symfony\SymfonyBlock: ~ # Isn't up to spec yet...
+        Acme\Block\TestBlock: ~
         Acme\Block\DemoBlock:
             argument: value